 - Be a graduate of a non-accredited dental program

-- Must have successfully completed the NDEB Assessment of Fundamental Knowledge (minimum required score: 75) (As an indication, the average score of interviewed candidates for entry in January 2017 was 83).
-Tests taken more than two years prior to the application deadline will not be considered.
+- Must have successfully completed the NDEB Assessment of Fundamental Knowledge (minimum required score: 75) (As an indication, the average score of interviewed candidates for entry in January 2020 was 91).
+Tests taken more than two years prior to the application deadline are usually not considered.

-- Must demonstrate proficiency in English if the language of instruction was not English (minimum required scores: TOEFL 90; IELTS (academic version) 6.5).
-Your official results must be sent directly by the Board by the deadline.
+- Must demonstrate an adequate level of English proficiency (minimum required scores: TOEFL 90; IELTS (academic version) 6.5).
+Your official results must be sent electronically by the Test Centre by the deadline.
+Paper copies will not be accepted.

 All applicants to the Undergraduate Dental Programs at McGill University are required to complete an online assessment (CASPerTM) test prior to their application deadline.
 Completion of CASPer is mandatory in order to maintain admission eligibility.